-3.6 Institutional Support and Fundraising (15%)
+3.6 Fundraising (15%)

-\$2,000 will be provided to all teams selected through this Phase 1 submission process.
-Additionally, \$15,000 prizes will be provided by NREL for all teams that are selected during the Phase 2 competitor selection process described in a subsequent Phases 2-3 rules document.
-Winning teams are expected to attend a final in-person event and may need to raise their own funds to attend.
+Under Phase 1, \$2,000 will be awarded to each of the winning teams.
+Under Phase 2, \$15,000 prizes will be awarded to winning teams under Phase 2.
+Phase 2 winners will be invited to attend a final in-person event.
+Funds beyond the prize amounts will not be provided for travel or expenses.
 Prize funds may not cover the full expenses of this project or participation for all students.

-- Describe the level of funding you expect your team will need and how the team plans to cover any funding deficit to compete in the full competition. - Describe what the team will do with the initial Phase 1 funding. - Describe any additional resources (e.g., software, educational materials, project planning tools) the team anticipates needing as part of the competition that the organizers may be able to provide.
+- Describe the level of funding you expect your team will need and how the team plans to cover any funding deficit to compete in the full competition. - Describe what the team will do with the initial Phase 1 funding.
+Additionally, provide an estimate on what the team would do with the Phase 2 funding should the team receive it.

+• Describe any additional resources (e.g., software, educational materials, project planning tools) the team anticipates needing as part of the competition and how the team expects to obtain those resources.